jinglescode/jinglescode.github.io/_posts/2021-06-26-learning-by-doing.md

 One of the hardest things when deciding to work on a personal project is finding time to start.
 Because most of us have a full-time job (or studies), and whatever leftover free time there could be used to watch Netflix.
 But the learning and growth you get from working on a personal project is gold.

 Don't focus on building a portfolio; focus on the process of acquiring the skills by doing.
-A portfolio is an artifact of our skills and traits.
-It's the destination, and it'll take care of itself if we focus on the journey.
+A portfolio is an outcome of our learnings, the skills that we develop, and the traits we possess.
 While trying to build our portfolios, we should find intrinsically rewarding projects.
-They should be fun, personally meaningful, and stretch our abilities, this makes it more sustainable.
-Over time, brick by brick, a portfolio emerges.
-It'll take a while, so let's get to work.
+They should be fun, personally meaningful, and stretch our abilities; this makes them more sustainable.
+Over time, one project after another, you will have a portfolio.

 Need some inspiration?
 Want to see machine learning projects in action?
 Here is a [carefully curated list of awesome ML projects with demo](https://github.com/jinglescode/awesome-machine-learning-projects)!